 If you need urgent care, call your PCP.
-Urgent care is care you need soon but is not an emergency.
+Urgent care is care you need within 48 hours, but is not emergency care.
 It includes care for such things as cold, sore throat, fever, ear pain or sprained muscle.

 For emergencies, call 911 or go to the nearest emergency room.